magnusgoeppel/Sales-Data-Analysis-and-Prediction/README.md

 ## Requirements

 - Python 3.8
-- Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn or Anaconda environment
+- Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn or a Anaconda environment

 ## Running the Project